 This is my favorite line when float fishing for trout.
 I use it on my spinning reels and on my Centerpin reels.

-It’s widely used by other trout anglers and fishing guides.
+It’s widely used by other trout anglers and by many fishing guides.

 Key Feature Are: